Air-t/sg_main/README.md

 Please make sure that django setting.py database parameters are set properly.
 There are no fixures provided, howewer the instance of owner will be created with project deployment.
 This User will have granted permissions to access Exam section visible on navbar.
+Owner user will be set to username: owner; password test1234.

 ### Pure django
 This application may be tested as django standalone application, however postgresql or any other database